TITLE Regional Admission Counselor

 1. Contributes to the achievement of University enrollment and recruitment goals and objectives by representing Missouri State University at college fairs and high school/community college recruitment visits and alumni functions; advising and creating positive relationships with prospective students and their parents regarding admission requirements, academic programs, financial aid and scholarships, residence halls, student organizations and activities; assisting with the development of publications used for admissions and recruitment; responding to and initiating written, phone, email, and in-person inquiries; meeting with students and parents; making formal presentations, such as award and college planning presentations, and planning activities and events, both on and off-campus, for prospective students, families, alumni, and high school counselors.

-2. Develops and coordinates recruitment plans for target high schools and community colleges in the designated area.
+2. Develops and executes recruitment plans for target high schools and community colleges in the designated area.

 3. Advises supervisory personnel of the progress of ongoing responsibilities by maintaining accurate records of student and high school/community college contacts and preparing reports concerning recruitment and admission activities.